 #5 Free Tequila!

 Yes, you heard that correctly!
 Free tequila!
-Ok, so it’s basically a sampling of all sorts of aged and flavored tequila with a big touristy pitch at the end to buy it.
+Ok, so it’s basically a sampling of all sorts of aged and flavoured tequila with a big touristy pitch at the end where they want you to buy the overpriced Tequila.
 But if you’re fine to listen to someone share their knowledge and history about how they make their famous family tequila, then you’re in for a treat.
-Because the tequila truly is delicious and you learn the difference between genuine tequila and bad but well-marketed tequila back home.

 #6 Rent a Jeep